semaphoreP/codeastro/Day2/README.md

 Next, check out the `broken_orbitize` branch and fix the bug!
 To help you get started, we are providing the bug reproduction script from [the issue](https://github.com/sblunt/orbitize/issues/171) in this folder.
 If you run `broken_orbitize.py`, the code should crash.

 After you fix and push the bug fix to your forked orbitize!, go back to the original [orbitize! repo page](https://github.com/sblunt/orbitize) and submit a pull request.
 The pull request should be requesting to pull your forked repo's `broken_orbitize` branch to the original `broken_orbitize` branch.
 And you've fixed the bug, and submitted a PR to incorporate your fixes into a public python repository.

+After you have finished debugging this code (or before tomorrow's in-class activities), please revert back to working `orbitize!`.
+You can go back to the current version of `orbitize!` using:

+    pip install orbitize==1.11.1